Dog Crate Size Calculator

 Training and potty training: Snug fit.
 Dogs avoid soiling where they sleep, but a too-large crate gives them room to potty in one corner and sleep in the other - which sabotages housebreaking.
 Length should be just enough to stand, turn around, and lie down.
 For a growing puppy, buy the adult-target size with a divider panel and shrink the usable space until housebreaking is reliable.

 Sleeping and home use: Comfortable.
-Length plus 4 inches, height plus 5 inches.
+Length plus 4 inches, and height (floor to the top of the head) plus 3 inches.
 The dog should stand without ducking, turn around easily, and stretch out in lateral recumbency (lying on the side).
 Most adult dogs spend significant time in their crates over their lifetime - prioritize comfort over compactness.

 Airline cabin: Constrained by under-seat dimensions, which vary by airline and aircraft (typically ~17" L × 11" W × 11" H).
 Most airlines limit in-cabin pets to dog-plus-carrier under 20 lbs.
 Soft-sided carriers (Sherpa, Sleepypod Air) are preferred because they compress slightly to fit the seat.
 Each airline has its own booking process and limited slots per flight - book early.